 Reverse mortgage counseling certificate

-Anyone considering a reverse mortgage must meet with a reverse mortgage counselor approved by HUD.
+Anyone considering a reverse mortgage must meet with a counselor approved by HUD.
 The counselor will explain how reverse mortgages work, and outline alternatives to getting a reverse mortgage.
-The counselor also will review your finances, and provide guidance and resources to help you decide which option is best for you.
+The counselor also will review your finances, and offer guidance and resources to help you decide which option is best for you.

-There could be an upfront fee for the counseling session.
-However, people whose income is below 200% of the federal poverty line or who are facing financial hardship may be able to delay this payment until their reverse mortgage closes.
+You may have to pay an upfront fee for the counseling session.
+People whose income is below 200% of the federal poverty line, or who are facing financial hardship, may be able to delay this payment until their reverse mortgage closes.

-Once you complete counseling, you’ll receive a certificate that lenders require from borrowers as part of the application process.
+Once you complete counseling, you’ll receive a certificate that lenders will require to approve you for a reverse mortgage.

-Because your home is pledged as collateral for a reverse mortgage, lenders will want to review documents related to your home.
+Because your home serves as collateral and properties must meet eligibility requirements for a reverse mortgage, lenders will want to review documents related to your home.